MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-unifiedlabelingclient-app.md

 3. If you see a **User Access Control** dialog box, click **Yes** so that the Azure Information Protection client can update the registry.

 Your installation is now complete and you can use the Azure Information Protection unified labeling client to label and protect your documents and emails.

+For more information, see [AIP for Windows and Office versions in extended support](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support).

 ## Other instructions
 More how-to instructions from the Azure Information Protection unified labeling client user guide.